moreno-betancur/medRCT/Vignette.md

 ## Loading and looking at the example dataset

-To illustrate, we use a dataset `dat4med.csv` (available for download [here](https://raw.githack.com/moreno-betancur/medRCT/master/dat4med.csv)) that was simulated roughly based on one imputed version of the real data from the Victorian Adolescent Health Cohort Study (VAHCS) that was analysed in the paper.
+To illustrate how to use the function, we use a dataset `dat4med.csv` (downloadable [here](https://raw.githack.com/moreno-betancur/medRCT/master/dat4med.csv)) that was simulated roughly based on one imputed version of the real data that was analysed in the paper, from the Victorian Adolescent Health Cohort Study (VAHCS).

 The dataset consists of the following variables, none of which has missing data: